 In PCOS, it’s been found that women will often consume foods with a higher glycemic index.
 When women reduce their carb intake (or perhaps choose carbs with a lower index and load), their insulin sensitivity will improve, testosterone will decrease, and ovulation will occur (this is important, because anovulation is a key symptom in PCOS).

-Unsurprisingly, you should be avoiding trans fats.
-They increase insulin resistance, may prevent ovulation from happening, and decrease your chance of getting pregnant.
+Unsurprisingly, there is a particular fat you should be avoiding – trans fat.
+This is a type of unsaturated dat that can increase insulin resistance, may prevent ovulation from happening, and decrease your chance of getting pregnant.

 Protein and Fertility